ScooloV/bbpedia/docs/death_zone/new_inducements.md

 measure, there are several well-known members

 of coaching staff around the circuit.
-From choreography directors for the cheerleading squad, to financiall
+From choreography directors for the cheerleading squad, to financial
 ![](../media/death_zone/image130.jpg)specialists who will deal with bribing the officialss, there is almost no limit to the helpful hangers-on that linger around Blood